-I’m kind of a sucker for desserts with crumb toppings, not only is it easier than more intricate toppings like a lattice pie top or something… but there’s something so homey and comforting about it.
-The maple syrup and solid coconut oil make a sticky when raw topping, but it comes out soft with a little crunch on the exterior!
-It stays put right on top of your cake.
+I’m a sucker for desserts with crumb toppings.
+Not only is it easier than more intricate toppings like a lattice pie top, but there’s something so homey and comforting about it.
+The maple syrup and solid coconut oil make for a sticky topping when raw, but it comes out soft with a little crunch on the exterior after it’s baked.
+It just stays put right on top of your coffee cake.

-I have a new trick, you guys, instead of powdered sugar on top which I never have on hand… I just sprinkled cassava flour for the sheer look of it and you won’t even taste it at all.
-It just looks extra pretty this way.
+Plus, I have a new trick, y’all.
+Instead of dusting powdered sugar on top (which I never have on hand), I just sprinkled cassava flour for the sheer look of it.
+And trust me, you won’t even taste it at all.
+It just looks extra pretty this way!

-So… who’s making some for their next coffee/tea date?
+So, who’s making some Paleo coffee cake for their next tea date?